ai4os/ai4-docs/source/getting-started/register.rst

 Login to the platform
 ---------------------

-Once registered, you can directly head to the :doc:`/reference/dashboard` page and login to the platform.
+Once registered, you can directly head to the :ref:`Dashboard <dashboard>` page and login to the platform.